casdoor/casdoor-website/docs/user/multi-factor-authentication.md

 1. In the "Verify Code" step, do one of the following:

    - Scan the QR code with your mobile device's app.
 After scanning, the app displays a six-digit code that you can enter on Casdoor.
-   - If you cannot scan the QR code, you can manually copy and enter the secret in your TOTP app instead.
+   - If the QR code cannot be scanned, copy the secret and enter it manually in the TOTP app.

 2. The TOTP mobile application saves your account on Casdoor and generates a new authentication code every few seconds.
 On Casdoor, type the code into the "Passcode" field and click "Next Step".